 Question 8: From your experience, when Lancang-Mekong countries cooperate for sustainable development of the basin, who are the most influential actors?

 What do you mean by ‘influential actors’?
 If it is about who can set up cooperative frameworks and mechanisms, it is the development partners.
 But if it is development and outcomes you are focussing on, then it is the governments.
 NGOs and CSOs are influential in ‘open spaces – international NGOs more than local ones.
 Researchers a very heterogeneous.
 Dr Suhardiman references debate around the establishing of a World Heritage Site for the Nu (Salween) River in Yunnan, where there were those academics who opposed it, and others who supported it.
 Academics are not a consistent actor group.
-When studies are released, we cannot automatically assume that it is a uncontested viewpoint.
+When studies are released, we cannot automatically assume that it is an uncontested viewpoint.

 When we talk about the science-policy interface, it is an interface, with contrasting views and ways of doing things.
 Hence, it must be balanced (and not, say, resolved).
 In the Mekong, science has become highly politicised.